arielgoes/cgsynth_demo/README.md

 This project provides a complete solution for conducting video quality evaluation studies where participants compare pairs of videos and rate their quality.
 The system ensures consistent and reproducible results by using deterministic algorithms for video pair selection based on user IDs.

 The project also includes tools for analyzing the collected data, extracting insights from the Google Sheet responses, and generating visualizations to compare when users correctly identified synthetic videos versus when they didn't.
+The analysis pipeline can be run with a single command, making it easy to generate insights from the collected data.

 ## Features